 Yes.
-Delta Airlines allows passengers to travel with collapsible mobility aids powered by lithium ion (li-ion) batteries.
+Delta Airlines allows passengers to travel with foldable electric mobility aids powered by lithium ion (li-ion) batteries.
 SmartScoot ™ travel scooters meet Delta’s limit of 300 watt-hours for such batteries.
 Rated at 288 watt-hours, SmartScoot ™ travel scooters also meet Federal Aviation Administration (FAA) regulations for traveling with such devices.
 Be sure to be aware that this must be checked and plan your arrival time at the airport accordingly.

 You can download the battery compliance certificate here for SmartScoot ™ travel scooters and take it with you on your next flight.